ABDIEL STANDARD TERMS

 6.2.
 Segregation, Modification and Destruction of Data.
 Consultant will not modify, delete or destroy any Client Data or media on which Client Data resides without prior written consent from Client, provided that ordinary backup activities, data destruction consistent with data retention and destruction policies, and other data management activities consistent with reasonable commercial practice will not be deemed a violation of this Section 6 (Safeguarding of Client Data).
 Consultant will: (i) adequately mark all Client Data as Client’ property; (ii) adequately mark all Client Data as “confidential”; (iii) store all Client Data separately from Consultant’s data and information; and (iv) promptly remove any or all of the Client Data, as specified by Client, from all Consultant-maintained databases, hardware, and network equipment at Client’ request.

-- Nonsolicitation.
-During the Term of the Agreement and for one (1) year thereafter, Consultant will not, without the prior written consent of Client, solicit or offer employment to or employ any person employed then or within the preceding six (6) months by Client or any Affiliate of Client with whom Consultant came into contact in connection with the activities contemplated by this Agreement.
+8. Nonsolicitation.
+During the Term of this Agreement and for one (1) year thereafter, Consultant will not, without the prior written consent of Client, solicit or offer employment to or employ any person employed then or within the preceding six (6) months by Client or any Affiliate of Client with whom Consultant came into contact in connection with the activities contemplated by this Agreement.